LegalScience/LawRecoded/ThinkLearnDoSpace.md

 * copy raw JSON text
 * copy into "http://jsbeautifier.org"
 * Hit ctr-enter or button named "Beautify JavaScript or HTML" (immediately above the textbox)

-# Do

-* Read the materials referenced in the "Learn" section above.
-* Find Boston Ordinance creating health inspector position?

-# Work Product (Notes)
-* How to cite to federal privacy act: 5 U.S.C. § 552a
-* How to cite to mass general code 66a: Mass.
-Gen. L. c.66A; or Mass.
-Gen. Laws Ann. ch.
-66A
-* How to cite municipal code: Boston, Massachusetts, Municipal Code § 302-3.